tatiannamedeiros/Encoder-Decoder/README.txt

 Titanium Encoder/Decoder
 > encode or decode letters
-> for each letter of the English alphabet there will be a specif symbol related to.
+> for each letter of the English alphabet there will be a specif symbol related to

 How to use it?
 > just type your text/words